zio/zio-dynamodb/docs/reference/crud/low-level.md

 title: "CRUD — Low-Level API"
 ---

-The low-level (LL) API is shaped directly after the AWS SDK: table names are plain strings, items are `Item`/`PrimaryKey` maps (`AttrMap` under the hood), and fields are referenced by name via `$("fieldName")` rather than a schema-derived `Lens`.
+The Low-Level API is shaped directly after the AWS SDK: table names are plain strings, items are `Item`/`PrimaryKey` maps (`AttrMap` under the hood), and fields are referenced by name via `$("fieldName")` rather than a schema-derived `Lens`.
 No `Schema` instance is required — this is the API to reach for when your data doesn't have (or doesn't need) a